keithh9704/SEP10-CYOA-Stuck-in-a-video-game/life-from-both-options/sad-life.md

-### No family no Wife no friend.
+### No family No money

-You wish you listened to your dad so you live the rest of your life regreting your decisions and you are really lonely, broke and have many mental problems.
+You are now in your mid 40s.
+You have no money and no education.
+Sometimes you wish your life can start over so you are still a rich guy.
+But too sad, people have to pay for their decisions.

 [Start over](../home.md)